K9 (Doctor Who): Cultural influence

 In the final area of the game Secret of Evermore, the main character's dog appears similar to K9 and can fire lasers from its mouth.

 Engineers at NASA's Ames Research Center have dubbed two intelligent mobile robots designed to explore the surface of Mars "K-9" and "Gromit".
-NASA's K-9 is named after both Doctor Whos K-9 and Marvin the Martian's pet dog, K-9.
+NASA's K-9 is named after both Doctor Who's K-9 and Marvin the Martian's pet dog, K-9.

 Several individuals have built their own personal K9 robots, ranging from radio controlled units like that used on the show to several levels of computerised autonomy.

-On the BBC Glow site, typing the Konami code will make a photo of K9 appear.
-This photo was taken during his appearance on the BBC children's show Blue Peter.

 K-9 Mail is a popular e-mail client for the Android operating system, with the name and the logo being a direct reference to the K9 robot.

 On November 3, 2020, American newspaper the New York Times used three different coloured K9s circling a ballot box as an animated graphic logo for their coverage of the social media and the 2020 US Presidential Election.